whatmakeart/whatmakeart.github.io/content/art-faq/professional-practices-for-artists.md

 ## Contracts

 Contracts are essential to not being taken advantage of in business transactions.
 Contracts don't guarantee that you won't be taken advantage of but good contracts written with both parties interests facilitate smooth transactions and provide a way to handle disputes.
 Never enter into a monetary agreement without a signed contract.
 Many artists make a mistake and work on good faith conversations, but this is a risky way to run a business.
-Ask for advice along the way to learn more about [Contracts-for-Artists](contracts-for-artists.md).
+Ask for advice along the way to learn more about [Contracts for Artists](contracts-for-artists.md).

 ## Portfolio